jsaropy/finalproject/README.md

         - Compare password with password hashes (while loop) ✅
         - libsodium has a way to compare the password hashes. ✅

+     - Show the user the description (If user types 3 display the following things): ✅
+        - display_description ✅
+        - display menu ✅
+        - Only add the description at the top of the menu, and refresh the page. ✅

     - When log in successful, display the main screen
         - assign the struct user the logged in username ✅
         - assign the struct user the user_id which becomes the session ID ✅
         - Add mock product into database (all tables) ✅
-        - TODO: convert sql querys to functions -> just get hash left
+        - Convert sql querys to functions -> just get hash left ✅
-        - ⛔ Error at checking register & login username, the error messages get skipped
+        - Error at checking register & login username, the error messages get skipped ✅
+        - Create view in database so that you do not use a gigantic query ✅
-        - Show current products based on session ID
+        - Show current products based on session ID ✅
         - The goal is to show/add/modify products based on this session ID
         - Showing current inventory is the standard display of main menu
         - ⛔ Extend user input choice to 4 choices, >a choice to exit the program<

         - Allow to add inventory items
             - Product name
             - Product price
-            - Supplier
             - place user_id in orders
             - Field with date ordered
             - Date received